Questions on enrolling?

 4. Send in your transcripts and wait for your evaluation.
 Whether you or your previous school are sending in your transcripts, after this is done, you’ll just have to wait.
 Once received by your new school, your transcripts will be evaluated by a transcript expert, and if your credits match up close enough to your new school’s curriculum you may be awarded credit.
 A lot of different criteria goes into awarding credits, so just remember you may not be awarded credit for every class!

-5. Create a study plan and stay dedicated.
+6. Create a study plan and stay dedicated.
 Signing up for high school is the easy part.
-The part where you’ll really have to put effort into is committing yourself to getting it done.
+The part where you’ll really have to put effort in is committing yourself to getting it done.
 Luckily, once you get in the habit, this will become super easy!
-Create a realistic schedule for yourself, so you can dedicate time to your lessons, even if it’s only ten minutes a day.
+Create a realistic schedule for yourself so you can dedicate time to your lessons, even if it’s only ten minutes a day.
 Each step you take is a step toward your diploma in hand, so keep to it!

 How long does it take to get a high school diploma for adults?

 It all depends!
 Between online high school, the GED, and in-person night school there are many different factors that can contribute to the length of your high school completion.
-Here’s a quick look at how long it is to finish high school for these three options.
+Here’s a quick look at how long it can take to finish high school for these three options.

 • Online High School: If your online high school is self-paced, this means it’s totally up to you on how quickly you can receive your diploma!
 Going at your own pace means moving on to the next subject when you’re ready, but also having the ability to focus on a subject a little longer if you need it.
 A self-paced environment can also be handy in the case of a family emergency, or if your schedule tends to not be consistent.
 Transferring credits can also be a huge advantage in shortening the time needed to complete the program.
 With a self-paced school, no one is going to push you to complete your lessons except yourself so staying motivated and dedicating time toward your lessons is crucial for a timely graduation.

 • GED or high school equivalency: To earn the GED, all you technically need to do is pass the 4 subject tests.
 This means that if you need absolutely no studying, it may be a really quick option.
-But realistically studying will be needed to pass.
+Many people likely will need at least some study time in order to pass, however.
 The GED effectively condenses all of high school into tests, so it would definitely be in your best interest to prepare by studying, taking practice tests, and possibly even GED prep classes.
 Taking the tests before you’re ready may mean you may need to retake it in the future.
-Depending on where you’re at, it may take months or years to be a place where you can confidently pass.
+Depending on where you’re at, it may take months or years to be at a place where you can confidently pass.

 • In-person night school for adults: If you really value in-person learning, this is probably the best option for you.
 However, your night school will have set times and attendance necessary in order to earn your diploma.
 You may have to adjust your work schedule or miss out on social gatherings during class times ranging from evenings to weekends.
 With this option, you’re also bound to the speed of the teacher and possibly others in the class if they’re not grasping the lessons.
 Most adult night-time learners are part time students, which can greatly add to the amount of time needed in order to graduate.